Commitment to Community Cardiovascular Health Benefit for Firefighters

 How is the Fire Department reimbursed from the Heart Trust?

 The Heart Trust does not receive anything directly from the CORE program.
-Your department receives one form for each person evaluated that will indicate which tests were done and is signed by the cardiologist that reviews the 12 lead ECG.
+Your department receives one form for the entire department that will indicate which tests were done and is signed by the physician who reviews the 12 lead ECG.
 Your department will submit these forms to the Heart Trust for reimbursement.

-Contact the Colorado Firefighter Heart and Cancer Benefits Trust to determine if your agency qualifies for reimbursement.
+Contact the Colorado Firefighter Heart, Cancer, and Behavioral Health Benefits Trust to determine if your agency qualifies for reimbursement.